sharma289/Optimal-route-for-delivery/README.md

 4. Now the next stem is to find the order of delivery which means how an agent will decide which location he had to go first to minimize his distance travel.

-5. Create a function to calculate distance from store location to delivery address location using Manhattan distance formula.
+5. Create a function to calculate distance from store location to delivery address location using Manhattan distance formula and store it into 'Distance' column in the dataframe.

 6. Use a loop arrange the order of delivery such that the address which is closest to the store will be delivered first then the second most closest location then the third one and so on.